apporc/dotfiles/README.md

 #####NOTE:
 1. you need to run "git submodule init && git submodule update" at the top of git's working tree to sync those vim plugins at first
-2. on ubuntu, install vim-gnome or compile vim from source code to get clipboard support
-3. if you want to use fancy mode for powerline, then config your patched font and change "unicode" to "fancy" in
-vimrc/plugins/powerline.vim